anuragxel/roadwork-dataset/README.md

 ![ROADWork Dataset](./images/banner.png)

+---

 Please visit [ROADWork Dataset](https://www.cs.cmu.edu/~ILIM/roadwork_dataset/) for information about our dataset.

 This dataset contains various annotated images and videos related to roadwork scenes.
 The data is organized into multiple zip files, and the zip files can be downloaded from [CMU Kilthub](https://doi.org/10.1184/R1/26093197).
-Below you will find a detailed description of each file and instructions for their usage.
+Baseline models can be downloaded from [Google Drive](https://drive.google.com/file/d/1FbmIt24FfGu4kKMMp-IZUqS-jHt3Rshx/view?usp=sharing).

 ![ROADWork Dataset Examples](./images/dataset-desc.jpg)